boospy/fastinstaller-ubuntu/README.md

 # What does it exactly do at default with no changes of the script?

   * Add ITEAS enterprise repository https://apt.iteas.at
-  * Add brave-browser repository and install the brave-browser for more security
+  * Add brave-browser repository and install the brave-browser for more security  (except Kubuntu for searching bookmarks)
   * Install all ca-certifactes from iteas-enterprise
   * Update the whole System
   * Install thirdpartdrivers with ubuntu-drivers